weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 Each multi-target vector search is composed of multiple single-target vector searches.
 The search results are combined based on the join strategy.
 The join strategy determines how the distances between the query vector and the target vectors are combined to produce a single distance score.

 - If an object is missing any of the target vectors, it will not be included in the search results.
-- If an object is within search limit or distance threshold of any of the target vectors, it will be included in the search results.
+- If an object is within the search limit or the distance threshold of any of the target vectors, it will be included in the search results.

 If an object doesn't have all of the target vectors, Weaviate ignores that object and does not include it in the search results.